rarimo/js-sdk/packages/nft-checkout/README.md

   })

-  // Load the user's balance of payment tokens on the source chain. const tokens = await op.loadPaymentTokens(selectedChain!)
+  // Load the user's balance of payment tokens on the source chain.
+  // When this method runs, the wallet prompts the user to switch to the selected chain if necessary.
+  // Then, the method returns the tokens on this chain that the DEX supports and that the wallet has a balance of greater than zero. const tokens = await op.loadPaymentTokens(selectedChain!)

   // Select the token to accept payment in on the source chain.